The impact of culture on management: A primer.

 But then I also had to take note of the fact that electrical engineers really have a different kind of task than the chemical engineers.
 Their backgrounds are different, their mentalities are different, so on top of the national differences, I began to see these occupational differences in the work itself.
 And then add to that the company histories: One is a young startup just growing, the other is an old chemical giant on the verge of downsize.”

-He brings his own model into play with his “Levels of Organisational Culture”, breaking down the dynamics at play from a superficial to a deeply rooted level:
+His own model, the “Levels of Organisational Culture”, breaks down the dynamics at play from a superficial to a deeply rooted level:

 - The Artifacts are the visible organisational structures and processes.

-- The Underlying Beliefs are the unconscious, taken for granted beliefs, habits of perception, the ultimate source of values and action.
+- The Underlying Beliefs are the unconscious, taken-for-granted beliefs, habits of perception, and the ultimate source of values and action.

-This echoes to Hofstede’s Onion Model, circling back to where we started (very nice article structure eh!).
+This echoes Hofstede’s Onion Model, circling back to where we started (very nice article structure eh!).

-Similarly, I would like of think of myself as an individual, more than the sum of my professional experiences and beyond the fact that I am was born and raised in France (although I do consume a large amount of carbs and love being a contrarian for the sake of it).
-Globalisation and the rise of the internet is also obviously blurring the lines, and I believe the influence of national culture is bound to decline as we continue moving into that direction.
+Similarly, I would like to think of myself as an individual, more than the sum of my professional experiences and beyond the fact that I am was born and raised in France (although I do consume a lot of carbs and love being a contrarian for the sake of it).
+Globalisation and the rise of the internet are also obviously blurring the lines, and I believe the influence of national culture is bound to decline as we continue moving in that direction.

-We are only scratching the surface here but I hope this made for an interesting read, and I highly recommend checking out the links at the end to dive deeper into it.
-Whatever your role is, this can be a highly relevant topic at a time where your next team might very well be spread out over several continents, composed of members with totally different backgrounds and building products for a global audience.
+We only scratched the surface, but I hope this made for an interesting read, and I highly recommend checking out the links below to dive deeper into the topic.
+Whatever your role is, this can be highly relevant as your next team might very well be spread out over several continents, with colleagues boasting totally different backgrounds, building products for a global audience.